 Also in relation to group motivation, Fehr & Schmidt (p39) draws on experimental evidence for the survival of fairness behaviour: A strongly competitive situation tends to crowd out fairness.
 Maybe this explains why no cavilling developed outside the Durham coalfield.
-The standard piecework payment system prevailed in the other coalfields, which created a much more competitive labour market situation.
+The system of allocation by management diktat prevailed in the other coalfields, which together with piecework created a much more competitive labour market situation.
 Only the historical accident of a pre-existing 'fair' system like the cavil enabled its persistence in the face of pressures to be more ruthless.
 Once established with the help of the cavil, the weaker preference for fairness could survive.